Lux-AI-Challenge/Lux-Design-S2/kits/rust/README.md

 of agent actions, as well as providing some helpful utilities for interacting with game rules.

-**Disclaimer**: Although this kit is heavily documented and well tested.
+**Disclaimer**: Although this kit is heavily documented and  reasonably tested.
 It has been implemented by a third party based on the specification and python implementation.
 As such, any deviation from the python implementation with regards to documentation or behaviour is unintended and should be logged as a bug

 ## Implementation Clarifications

-- Are factories guaranteed to to have an origin at least `(1,1)` and at most `(n-2, m-2)`
-- Are the player ids guaranteed to be `player_0`, `player_1` every match, if so is it worthwhile calling them a generic player_id or just denoting them the same way `LIGHT` and `HEAVY` is denoted
 - What's the use of factions / should names outside of the 4 valid values be supported
-- I've seen some implementations use BigInteger reprs for bid amounts, is this necessary?
-- Is there a meaning to repeating a self destruct action

 ## Tasks remaining

-- Better path finding
-- Forward sim?
 - Errors over panics
-- Coverage tests
-- Integration tests

 ## Getting started